kkimofficial/adverb/README.md

 8
 ```

-#### In some cases piped object is not the first argument in the list
+#### In some cases piped object is not the first argument in the list, so Magrittp object can be used as an indicator of argument position
 ```python
 >>> import operator
 >>> f = Magrittp